RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 During its realtime operation, a plugin must deal with two streams of data: the audio inputs (and outputs) and control data.
 The control data is received in the form of "events" that are passed to the block processing function along with the current buffer of audio samples.
-The events have a time stamp measured in samples, with respect to the start of the block.
+The events have a time stamp measured in samples with respect to the start of the block.
 Plugins may use that time stamp to implement their responses to the events with sample-accurate timing.
 This requires interleaving of event processing and audio processing.
-Writing this interleaving code in each an every plugin again and again produces a lot of boilerplate code.
+Writing this interleaving code in each and every plugin again and again produces a lot of boilerplate code.

 ### Decision

-The interleaving of audio and event processing is done once and for all in the baseclass and subclasses need to override certain virtual function to process one event at a time for the event processing and one sub-block without any events at a a time for the audio processing.
+The interleaving of audio and event processing is done once and for all in the baseclass.
+Subclasses need to override certain virtual functions to process one event at a time for the event processing.
+They also need to override an audio processing function that operates on event-free sub-blocks.

 ### Consequences